nf-core/circrna/docs/output.md

 2. Bring the tool outputs into a common format.
 3. Apply a threshold (parameter `bsj_reads`) to the BSJ reads to filter out lowly supported BSJs.
 4. Combine all tool-specific BSJ calls per sample into a single file.
-5. Filter out BSJs that are not supported by at least as many tools as specified by`tool_filter`.
+5. Filter out BSJs that are not supported by at least as many tools as specified by`min_tools`.
 6. Merge all samples into a single file.
 This now represents the "circular transcriptome"

 ### Per tool